Hamburger

 Non-competes

 Typically no longer than 6-12 months.
-To be valid and enforceable, such clauses must be agreed in writing and limited in scope, territory, time (ie, up to 3 years and up to 5 years for executives) and must provide an adequate compensation – usually around 25 percent to 50 percent of the annual salary for a 1-year non-compete for the entire Italian territory.
+To be valid and enforceable, such clauses must be agreed in writing and limited in scope, territory, time (ie, up to 3 years for non-executive and up to 5 years for executives) and must provide an adequate compensation – usually around 25 percent to 50 percent of the annual salary for a 1-year non-compete for the entire Italian territory.
 If such requirements are not met, the clause is null and void.

 Customer non-solicits